-My newest book, Beneath the Surface, speaks candidly to teens about depression, suicide and the issues they face every day.
+My book, Beneath the Surface, speaks candidly to teens about depression, suicide and the issues they face every day.
 Suicide is the second-leading cause of death in young people aged 10 to 24, and the vast majority of suicides are completed by people struggling with depression or other mental illnesses.

 The issues covered, including depression, eating disorders, PTSD, anxiety, and substance abuse, are accompanied by the stories of real teens who have experienced and come through these challenges.
 Testimonials from teens who have been depressed, attempted suicide, and survived highlight ways that kids can recognize danger signs in their own lives, help a friend in trouble, and find nonjudgmental, empathic help.

 As a fellow survivor of grief and trauma, it is my passion to to show the hopeless that there is hope, the lonely that they aren’t alone, and that life can be much, much easier than seems possible in moments of crisis.

 WINNER: GOLD METAL for TEEN BOOKS